 At the show, I’ll change my mind on the piece I’m reading every five minutes.
 Sometimes, I’ll stick with the piece I originally intended to read; other times I’ll pick something new.

 While I’m up onstage, the major thought going through my head is “they hate this.”
 While reading, I’ve never felt it’s gone down well.
 Sometimes this causes a condition called Aphasia to start setting in.
 It means occasionally, my brain will act like I’ve said the word but my throat hasn’t reacted.
 I’ve only ever lost the ability to speak at all once but that wasn’t on stage.

 When I get offstage, I’ll try and focus on the other acts; usually I’ll think about how much better they are than me.
 I’ll probably visit the bathroom a few more times.

-Finally, at the end of the night, when everyone’s been onstage, I’ll go round a shake hands, say as many nice things I can about people’s work.
+Finally, at the end of the night, when everyone’s been onstage, I’ll go round and shake hands, say as many nice things I can about people’s work.
 I usually hear nice things back.
 Often, I’m not sure if they’re being polite or if they mean it.

 The next morning I will feel awful.
 Getting out of bed will be horrendous, pointless, but I will do it.
 I may get no work done that day; I may write and hate everything on the page.

 So why do I still read live?
 Why not focus on the audience that’s paying me without seeing my face, the digital masses that fund me?
 Because I can.